Sector Operations provides a variety of payment-related services for health providers.

 - Provider organisations, such as DHBs, Primary Health Organisations (PHOs), community-based providers, non-governmental organisations (NGOs), medical practices, laboratories, pharmacies, home-care services and hospitals.

-What services does Sector Services provide for providers?
+What services does Sector Operations provide for providers?

-Sector Services provides the following services for providers:
+Sector Operations provides the following services for providers:

 - Maintenance and distribution of services catalogues